If you're wondering whether Hayu is the right addition to your streaming diet, this Hayu review will help you decide.

 Hayu on iPhones and iPads

-Hayu has apps for iOS, but the app gets dismal reviews with only a 2.5-star rating.
+Hayu has apps for iOS, but the app gets dismal reviews with a 4-star rating.
 Many people run into billing issues or the app suddenly logging them out of their accounts.
 The most common complaint is that the mobile app forgets your recently-watched shows or where you stopped watching the most recent show.

 Hayu on Android phones and tablets

-You’ll find the Hayu app for Android in the Google Play Store where it also gets a 2.5-star rating.
+You'll find the Hayu app for Android in the Google Play Store where it only gets a 2.5-star rating.
 Just as with iPhone owners, Android owners complain about technical glitches and billing problems.
 Hayu’s Android app also seems to struggle with remembering your recent activity.

 Hayu on Smart TVs